 Freshness is relative.
 Many people think that just because coffee is in whole bean form, its fresh.
 Not true.
 What really determines coffee's freshness, is when the coffee was roasted.
 For example, coffee in your supermarket might have been roasted on the first of the month.
 It then might sit a few days waiting to be shipped.
 Add another couple of days for shipping, then add up to one month sitting around on the store's shelves.
 Not very fresh!
 At the very least, make sure you buy your coffee from someone who roasts their own coffee.
 Ask when the coffee was roasted.
 Our coffee is roasted to order, every day.
 We even print the date roasted on every heat sealed foil valve bag you receive.

 While we do our best to accurately fill your order, we sometimes make an error.
 If you receive the wrong items(s), please call our order department at 1-800-823-1408, or e-mail firstname.lastname@example.org to advise us of the problem.
 We will arrange for the incorrect item(s) to be picked up, and we will send you the correct items(s).
 If for some reason you are unsatisfied with any item(s) you have purchased, please let us know, and we will do our best to correct the problem.
-In all cases of returns, please advise our order department before sending product back to us.
+In all cases of returns, please advise our order department before sending product back to us, so if warranted, we will supply a Return Authorization Number.
 We cannot be responsible for items returned without prior authorization.
 If a delivery attempt is made, and the package is refused, you will be charged additional shipping amounts that are required to deliver your package.
 This applies to domestic, as well as International orders.
+Any custom manufactured products/orders are not returnable.

 Store your fine, loose leaf tea in a proper tea container.
 Tea needs to be kept away from heat, light, air, and moisture.
 The best way to store tea is at room temperature in an airtight tea canister.
 Tea will lose its flavor and scent quickly if stored in fancy, purely decorative tea containers or kept near a heat source, such as a stove or next to the toaster in your kitchen.